Sally the Witch: Sally the Witch 2 (1989–1991)

-In popular culture
+Legacy

-Author Robert Jay Lifton stated that Sally Yumeno "has long been one of the most popular of all manga and animation characters."
-Sally made an appearance as the character "Sunny the Magician" in the Giant Robo (OVA) series homaging and featuring characters and elements from many of Yokoyama's works.

-In December 1994 police found a pamphlet at the headquarters of Aum Shinrikyo which included a song called "Sarin the Magician," a parody of the theme song of Sally the Witch.
+Metropolitan Books author Robert Jay Lifton stated that Sally Yumeno "has long been one of the most popular of all manga and animation characters".
+In December 1994, police found a pamphlet at the headquarters of the Aum Shinrikyo cult which included a song titled "Sarin the Magician", a parody of the opening song of Sally the Witch with the lyrics changed to refer to the poison known as "sarin" which Aum Shinrikyo used during the attempted assassination of judges in a case against the cult in June 1994 and later in March 1995 when it carried out a terrorist attack on the Tokyo subway.
 Lifton said that Sally "was undoubtedly a prominent figure in the childhoods of leading Aum members."

-In 2015, the Japanese idol girl group Angerme released a new updated upbeat dance version of the original anime opening from the first series.